-- 28.1 An investigation shall be formally initiated through publication of an initiation notice in the Government Gazette. - 28.2 The initiation notice shall contain the basis of the alleged dumping, material injury and causality, and shall also indicate at least the following: - (a) the identity of the applicant; - (b) a detailed description of the product under investigation, including the tariff subheading applicable to the product; - (c) the country or countries under investigation; - (d) the basis of the allegation of dumping; - (e) a summary of the factors on which the allegation of injury is based; - (f) the address to which representations by interested parties should be directed; and - (g) the time frame for responses by interested parties. - 28.3 If the Commission, during its investigation, finds that the subject product is imported under a tariff subheading not initially indicated to be in the scope

-- of the investigation, it may include the imports of such subject product in its injury analysis. - 28.4 All interested parties shall be deemed to have received notice of the investigation once it has been duly initiated in terms of subsection 1 and no extension for deadlines, as contemplated in section 30, shall be considered on the basis of ignorance of the investigation. - 28.5 The Commission shall inform all known interested parties of the initiation of the investigation and supply them with all relevant documentation, unless the number of interested parties makes it impracticable.
+- 28.1 An investigation shall be formally initiated through publication of an initiation notice in the Government Gazette. - 28.2 The initiation notice shall contain the basis of the alleged subsidised exports, material injury and causality, and shall also indicate at least the following: - (a) the identity of the applicant; - (b) a detailed description of the product under investigation, including the tariff subheading applicable to the product; - (c)\the country or countries under investigation; - (d) the investigation periods for injury and subsidised exports; - (e) the basis of the allegation of subsidised exports; - (f) a summary of the factors on which the allegation of injury is based; - (g) the address to which representations by interested parties should be directed; and - (h) the time frame for responses by interested parties. - 28.3 If the Commission, during its investigation, finds that the subject product is imported under a tariff subheading not initially indicated to be in the scope of the investigation, it may include the imports of such subject product in its injury analysis. - 28.4 All interested parties shall be deemed to have received notice of the investigation once it has been duly initiated in terms of subsection 1 and no extension for deadlines, as contemplated in section 30, shall be considered on the basis of ignorance of the investigation.